 But if you want a souvenir print, it’s going to be P75.

 A lot of our activities center on play.
 We believe that fun experiences help kids learn.
 At the Burnham Park, we were able to do many things.

 Boating in their lagoon.
 There are several boating operators there, each with a differently designed boat.
 Boat rental is P150 per 30 minutes.
 If you prefer the pedal swan boat, it’s P200 for 30 minutes.
 You may hire somebody to row the boat for you.
 But our dad preferred to do the rowing.

 We also let the kids ride pedal go-kart.
 Rental was P50 for 30 minutes.

 Lion’s Head Photo Opp

 Most of the time, a stop here may be missed because it’s out of the way if you’re commuting.
-But since we rode on a private car, we were able to stop here.

 Local Food Appreciation

 We introduce the kids to different cuisines because their parents are food trippers.
 We visited homegrown restaurants and ordered Cordilleran food.
 Dindin especially liked the chocolate at Tsokolateria, the pork sausage with red rice at Cafe Yagam, and also the Vigan longganisa at Choco-late de Batirol.
 She also tried dipping strawberries in her hot chocolate.